namthatman/Artificial-Intelligence/README.md

 # Artificial Intelligence
 ## Self Driving Car - Deep Q-Learning
-Build a self driving car with the brain is from the AI agent using Deep Neural Network and Q-Learning.
+Build a virtual Self Driving Car with the brain is from the AI agent using Deep Neural Network and Q-Learning.
 The car learns the environment itself to come up with the optimal journey path to traverse from the downtown (bottom-right corner) to the airport (top-left corner).

     libraries:  pytorch, kivy, numpy, random, os, pyplot, time